-The Nürburgring (sometimes spelled Nuerburgring, particularly if you don't have the 'ü' on your computer) is most famous for being the track where Austrian racing legend Niki Lauda was involved in a fiery crash that nearly took his life during the 1976 German Grand Prix (the scene was dramatised in the 2013 movie Rush)
+The Nürburgring (sometimes spelled Nuerburgring, particularly if you don't have the 'ü' on your computer) is most famous for being the track where Austrian racing legend Niki Lauda was involved in a fiery crash that nearly took his life during the 1976 German Grand Prix (the scene was dramatized in the 2013 movie Rush).

 Driving Your Own Car at the Nürburgring